opensecuritycontroller/community/development/dev_flow.md

 ## Cloning The Repositories
-See **Requirements** above or if you choose to clone the repositories differently, ensure to set the git hooks under the /hooks/ directory for each repository, [see](./scripts/clone-repos.sh).
+See **Requirements** to gain code access and use the ./scripts/clone-repos.sh.See **Requirements** above or if you choose to clone the repositories differently, ensure to set the git hooks under the /hooks/ directory for each repository, [see](./scripts/clone-repos.sh).

 ## Create a Branch
 Once you have cloned the OSC repositories, you must create a new branch.